Skip to main content

 rostopic list

-If everything is working you should see output similar to this one.
+If everything is configured correctly, you should see an output similar to the one below:

 /rosout